MicrosoftDocs/azure-media-services/media-services/latest/includes/term-buffering.md

 title: Buffering
 ---

-**Buffering** - Buffering is a method of storing data temporarily while it is being transferred from one data store to another.
-Buffering happens when sufficient bandwidth isn't available to stream content.
+**Buffering** - Buffering happens when there is insufficient bandwidth to stream content with the selected bitrate.
+This can be due to local ISP issues, CDN issues, or wider area network issues.